Rohitaa1306/Data-Science-and-Machine-Learning/Supervised Learning/README.md

 Neural networks are the backbone of deep learning.
 This section includes code for building and training basic neural networks using popular frameworks like TensorFlow.

 ## Support Vector Machines
 Support Vector Machines (SVMs) are powerful classifiers that work well for both linear and non-linear data.
-The repository contains code for implementing SVMs and examples of their applications.
+The repository contains code for implementing SVMs and example of their application.

 ## k-Nearest Neighbors
 k-Nearest Neighbors is a simple and effective algorithm for classification and regression tasks.
-The code in this section demonstrates how to implement k-NN and provides examples for practical use.
+The code in this section demonstrates how to implement k-NN and provides example for practical use.

 ## Decision/Regression Trees
 Decision trees are versatile algorithms for both classification and regression.
 This section includes code for building decision trees, visualizing them, and using them for prediction.